ABananaLovesCake/PyWeek31/README.md

-# PyWeek31
+# Team Game
-New Game for Pyweek31
+New Game for Pyweek31, only for members!